godotengine/godot-website/collections/_article/introducing-new-last-minute-lightmapper.md

 It is very important to pay attention to the "Lightmap Texel Size" option below.
 This is an approximate value of the size of a lightmap texel in world coordinates.
 Value displayed above means a texel every 5cm.
 The smaller this value, the bigger the lightmaps will be.

 Also, if you are reusing a mesh in the scene, keep in mind that UVs will be generated for the first instance found.
-If the mesh is re-used with different scales, this will result in very inefficient lightmaps.
+If the mesh is reused with different scales, this will result in very inefficient lightmaps.
 Just don't reuse a mesh and instance it in different scales.

 #### Setting up the BakedLight node